go-gitea/gitea/docs/content/doc/installation/with-docker-rootless.en-us.md

 The most simple setup just creates a volume and a network and starts the `gitea/gitea:latest-rootless` image as a service.
 Since there is no database available, one can be initialized using SQLite3.
 Create a directory for `data` and `config` then paste the following content into a file named `docker-compose.yml`.
-Note that the volume should be owned by the user/group with the UID/GID specified in the config file.
-By default Gitea in docker will use uid:1000 gid:1000.
-If needed you can set ownership on those folders with the command: `sudo chown 1000:1000 config/ data/`
+Note that these directories should be owned by the user/group running the docker rootless image.
-If you don't give the volume correct permissions, the container may not start.
+If needed you can set ownership on those folders with the command: `sudo chown $(id -u):$(id -g) config/ data/` If you don't give the volume correct permissions, the container may not start (**See note below for linux users.**).
 Also be aware that the tag `:latest-rootless` will install the current development version.
 For a stable release you can use `:1-rootless` or specify a certain release like `:{{< version >}}-rootless`.